 BT offers a super rollover tool that makes the process easier and involves less paperwork.

 Superannuation funds have different rules and conditions when moving your money to another fund.
-You should contact your super fund to find out if there are any fees or costs for moving your super or other loss of benefits such as insurance cover.
+You should contact your other super funds to find out if there are any exit fees or costs for moving your super or other loss of benefits such as insurance cover.
 It is important to find out if you can get the same level of insurance cover in your chosen super fund.

 The key is to weigh up the benefits of holding onto another fund versus the advantages of having all your super in one place.
-It is also a good idea to check with your other funds to see if there are any exit fees for moving your benefit or other loss of benefits such as insurance.
 A financial adviser can discuss which super fund is most appropriate for you based on your personal situation and goals.